BarnaTB/news-aggregator/README.md

 ## Deployment

 The application is running solely on localhost but a frontend is being worked on in addition with CI/CD.
+The dockerization process is still on going though

 ## Acknowledgements